-- We can only state that something is true if we can also state that it is false; only what can be false can be true. - Any quality that we can refer to an object requires the opposite quality to exist. - The truth opposes to the False; the Low to the High; the Probable to the Improbable; the Happyness to the Unhappyness,...
+- We can only state that something is true if we can also state that it is false; only what can be false can be true. - Any quality that we can refer to an object requires the opposite quality to exist. - Truth opposes Falseness; Low opposes High; Probable opposes Improbable; Happiness opposes Unhappiness,...